-If you are experiencing financial hardship because the income you receive is not enough to pay your monthly bills Chapter 13 bankruptcy may provide some much-needed relief.
-Chapter 13 is a form of bankruptcy in which a consumer consolidates their existing debts into one monthly bill that is paid to a bankruptcy trustee according to the terms of the Chapter 13 bankruptcy payment plan.
-Unlike Chapter 7, borrowers will not be required to sell their assets as a condition of the Chapter 13 bankruptcy payment plan.
-Rather, Chapter 13 is considered a restructuring bankruptcy because the debtor continues to make payments to their creditors according to a court approved payment plan.
+If you are experiencing financial hardship, Chapter 13 bankruptcy may provide some much-needed relief.
+Chapter 13 is a form of bankruptcy in which a consumer consolidates their existing debts.
+The bills are consolidated into one monthly payment made to a bankruptcy trustee according to the payment plan.
+Unlike Chapter 7, borrowers will not be required to sell assets as a condition of Chapter 13 bankruptcy payment plan.
+Rather, Chapter 13 is restructuring because the debtor makes payments to their creditors according to a court approved payment plan.

 When to File the Chapter 13 Bankruptcy Payment Plan

-When filing for Chapter 13, the petitioner must submit the Chapter 13 bankruptcy payment plan within 14 days of filing the case, unless the court extends the time.
+When filing for Chapter 13, the petitioner must submit the plan within 14 days of filing the case.
 A debtor should always seek the aid of a Tampa bankruptcy attorney when submitting the Chapter 13 bankruptcy payment plan.
 An unsatisfactory payment plan can cause delays and unnecessary hardship for a debtor.
-The debtor must classify all the debts included in the bankruptcy and provide for payment of the creditors in accordance with bankruptcy law.
+The debtor must classify all debts and provide for payment of the creditors in accordance with bankruptcy law.
 For assistance with the payment plan contact a bankruptcy law firm in Tampa to schedule a consultation.
 Once the payment plan is confirmed by the court it will bind the debtor and each creditor included in the bankruptcy.

 What Should be Included in the Chapter 13 Bankruptcy Payment Plan